 Campus Security can also be reached by dialing 777 or pressing the SECURITY button located on most campus phones.
 The University strongly encourages members of the Pace Community to register to receive Emergency Alerts and to download PaceSafe, the University's safety and security mobile application.
-To sign up for Pace University Emergency Alerts visit: https://appsrv.pace.edu/ConnectED.
+To sign up for Pace University Emergency Alerts visit: alert.pace.edu.
 The PaceSafe app can be downloaded for iPhone or Android.